 - Various commercially available databases

 - Internet search engines/websites (e.g. Google)

 - Secretary of State / State Board of Education Websites

 Order On Hold

-- Any order, per Client request, that remains in progress and not closed per protocol.
-Work of said orders will cease until Hold is Released by Client.
+- Any order, per Client request that remains in progress and not closed per protocol.
+The work of said orders will cease until the Client releases hold.